pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ###    Fitting ODE Models

-Before fitting, the model, the initial guess of parameters for the optimization and upper and lower bounds for the ODE parameters are defined :
+Before fitting the model, the initial guess of parameters for the optimization and upper and lower bounds for the ODE parameters are defined :
 ```julia